rafaelmoraes/blog/_posts/en/2018-06-05-install-vagrant-on-fedora.md

 ## Wrapping up

-If you open the VirtualBox you can see all VMs created by Vagrant, as already said previously the Vagrant isn't a virtualizer, for avoid future troubles I recommend that you don't change the VM configurations through VirtualBox [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), always use the *Vagrantfile* for this.
+Opening the VirtualBox you can see all VMs created by Vagrant, as said previously the Vagrant isn't a virtualizer, for avoid future troubles I recommend that you don't change the VM configurations through VirtualBox [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), always use the *Vagrantfile* for this.

-Then we arrived to end of this tutorial, now you should be able of easily to create virtual machines with Vagrant.
+Then we arrived to the end of this tutorial, now you should be able of easily to create virtual machines with Vagrant.

 ### Resources